2022 Kansas City Royals season

 The 2022 Kansas City Royals season was the 54th season for the franchise, and their 50th at Kauffman Stadium.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
-Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.
+Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provided for a 162-game season, with originally canceled games made up via doubleheaders.

-On September 13, the Royals were officially eliminated from playoff contention for the sixth consecutive season.
+On September 13, the Royals were officially eliminated from playoff contention for the seventh consecutive season.

-Overall, the team finished with a 65–97 record, landing them in last place in the American League Central.
+Overall, the team finished with a 65–97 record (.401), landing them in last place in the American League Central and in second to last place in the American League, winning more games than only the Oakland Athletics, whose record was 60-102 (.370).

 Offseason

 Lockout

-The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
+The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.